City Of Denver Employees Meet News Of Vaccination Requirement With Mixed Emotions

 Neither Denver Public Schools nor the Department of Public Safety, which includes Denver Police, Denver Fire, Denver 911, Denver Sheriff, and more, were as surprised by the announcement, confirming they were involved in discussions.

 Spokespeople for both departments tell CBS4 details on enforcement are a work in progress.
-Until now, the two major city employers have not been required to track vaccination rates of staff.READ MORE: Commerce City Authorities Respond To Homicide That Ends With Shots Fired
+Until now, the two major city employers have not been required to track vaccination rates of staff.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Soon?

 “We know vaccinations are the key, it’s just how do we go about doing it?”
 Gould asked.